Excellence in Regeneration Award

 This award acknowledges the critical importance of a range of bodies, organisations and local groups in revitalising communities and neighbourhoods.
 It also recognises that physical improvements go hand in hand with social and economic developments to make a real difference to people’s lives.

 The judges in particular will be looking for evidence that lasting improvements have been made in the area, both physical and socio-economic and that there are good prospects for the long term viability of the area.
+Entrants should address how the regeneration project fulfills one or more of the following criteria:

 - Improved the quality and mix of homes